Last Modified October 20, 2014

 Since 1 April 2013, Hertfordshire County Council has been tasked with coordinating the local NHS, social care, children’s services and public health through new Health and Wellbeing Boards.
 In Hertfordshire, a shadow board began meeting in July 2011 to prepare for its new responsibilities.

 Hertfordshire's Health and Wellbeing Strategy 'Healthier people, healthier communities' was launched in February 2013.
-You can watch a brief film about the Health and Wellbeing Strategy to find out more.
+You can find out more about Health in Herts and watch a brief film about the Health and Wellbeing Strategy.

 Your local Stop Smoking Service has been developed by experts and ex-smokers, and with their support you are up to four times more likely to quit than if you choose to go it alone.
 In fact nine out of 10 smokers who have used their local NHS Stop Smoking Service would recommend it.